-Price: Free with in-app purchases
+Price: Free /In-app purchases ($6.49 per item)

 We’ll be honest with you.
 Facebook Messenger isn’t a great app.
 It uses a ton of battery, storage, and RAM.
-It also has ads.
+It also has a few ads.
 However, chances are that you have it on your device.
-Facebook has tons of users and it’s likely you keep this around because you have those loved ones that just won’t switch to something better.
+Facebook has tons of users, and it’s likely you keep this around because you have those loved ones that just won’t switch to something better.
 If you’re going to have it around, you might as well enable its SMS support.
-That way you can kind of kill two birds with one stone.
+That way, you can kill two birds with one stone.

 Handcent Next SMS